KilianFroehlich01531641/WebCrawler/README.md

 to run start in ide

-navigate to test class
+navigate to class Main
+adjust program arguments in following form:
+-Depth -Source Language -Target Language -URL [-additional URLs devided by space].

-run testWhole() in TestClass.
+run main() in Main.